muri-desu/Carniculus/readme.txt

 A race mod for Rimworld.
 Adds "carniculus", an alien race made of lumps of tumor.
-HAR & RJW required
+HAR required

 ⬇️contents⬇️